Sanzhanov/API-Tests-Check-List/README.md

 * Only required fields are filled
 * Not all required fields are filled
 * No field is filled
+* Empty json
 * Validation of data in the fields (correct and incorrect data)
-* Empty json

 ## GET requests
+* Request data by valid ID
+* Request data for a non-existent ID, but in a valid format
+* Request data for invalid ID
 * Completed list
 * Empty list (if possible)
 * Pagination in the list (limit, offset)